rhizoome/git-darcs/README.md

 [git-darcs on pypi](https://pypi.org/project/git-darcs/)

-Just call `git-darcs`, it will import the history from the first commit.
-It will remember (checkpoint) the last imported commit.
-If you call `git-darcs` again it will import from the last checkpoint.

-It will import a **linearized** version if the history, some patches might differ from the original git-commit.
+Just call `git-darcs update`, it will import current git-commit into darcs.
+If you get new commits eg. using `git pull`, you can call `git-darcs update` and it will import each commit into darcs.

+By default the first import is shallow, only importing the current git-commit.
+If you want to import the whole history use `git-darcs update --no-shallow`, since we **linearize** history be checking out each commit this can take very long.

+On the first import you can also supply a custom base-commit `git-darcs update --base fa2b982` ignoring history you are not interested in.

+The options `base` and `shallow` are ignored after the first import.

+Use a global `gitignore` to ignore `_darcs` in all your depositories.

+With `git-darcs clone <source> <destination>` you can clone a darcs/git dual repository locally.
+Both git and darcs will make sure no history-data is duplicated.

 The tool intentionally very minimal, it is for devs.
 They can read tracebacks or change the code to fit better.

-Use a global `gitignore` to ignore `_darcs` in all your repostiories.

-If you don't need any history, so you can import `git-darcs --base main^` and then only track new changes from upstream.

 For darcs beginners
 -------------------